redox-os/website/content/news/this-month-260331.md

 ## Deficit Weighted Round Robin Scheduler

 Akshit Gaur implemented a new CPU scheduler to fix idle processes stealing most of the CPU time from active processes and improving system performance with better CPU time distribution.
+He also implemented the `nice` and `renice` tools to allow process priority change.

 He wrote a article about his work, you can read on [this](https://www.redox-os.org/news/rsoc-dwrr/) page.

 ## Namespace and Process CWD As Capabilities

 Ibuki Omatsu migrated the namespace and process CWD to capabilities which improved their security strength.
 You can read his report on [this](https://www.redox-os.org/news/nlnet-cap-nsmgr-cwd/) page.

+The sandbox tooling based on CWD as Capabilities is planned for the future.

 ## Kernel Deadlock Detection